Australia

 About the Author

 Kelly Rimmer is an internationally bestselling Australian author known for both historical and contemporary fiction.
-Her novels—including The Things We Cannot Say and The Warsaw Orphan—have appeared on major bestseller lists such as the New York Times, USA Today, and Wall Street Journal, and have been translated into dozens of languages.
+Her novels—including The Things We Cannot Say and The Warsaw Orphan—have appeared on major bestseller lists such the New York Times, USA Today, and Wall Street Journal, and have been translated into dozens of languages.
 She lives in rural New South Wales, Australia, where she also owns an independent bookstore.

 ← Back to Reading Challenges